 A model VRC34.01 antibody (green and yellow) bound to the fusion peptide (red) in a peak on the surface of HIV (gray).
 Credit: NIAID

 A team led by scientists at the National Institutes of Health (NIH) reported a trifecta investigation.
-They found a new point of vulnerability for an HIV vaccine with a broadly neutralizing antibody that binds to that target site and as empede antibody oo virus to infect a cell.
-The study was conducted by scientists in the vaccine Research Center (VRC) at the National Institute of Allergy and Infectious Diseases, NIH part.
+They have discovered a new point of vulnerability of HIV to a vaccine with a broadly neutralizing antibody that binds to that target site and how the antibody prevents the virus from infecting a cell.
+The study was conducted by scientists at the Vaccine Research Center (VRC) of the National Institute of Allergy and Infectious Diseases, part of NIH.

-The new target is a part called HIV fusion peptide, a chain of eight amino acids that helps the virus to fuse with a cell to infect.
-The fusion peptide has a much simpler structure than other virus surface points that HIV vaccine scientists have studied over time.
+The new target is a part of HIV called a fusion peptide, an eight-amino acid chain that helps the virus fuse into a cell to infect it.
+The fusion peptide has a much simpler structure than other surface spots of the virus that the HIV vaccine scientists have studied over time.

-The scientists first examined the blood of HIV-infected people to explore their ability to prevent the virus from infecting other cells.
-The blood could neutralize HIV but not at the target site of any of the points that were known to fix broadly neutralizing antibodies against HIV (bNAbs).
+Scientists first examined the blood of HIV-infected people to explore their ability to prevent the virus from infecting other cells.
+The blood was able to neutralize HIV but not at the target site at any of the points that were known to attach to broadly neutralizing antibodies against HIV (bnAbs).

-Researchers have isolated a powerful bNAb in the blood sample as they called VRC34.01 and discovered that binds to the fusion peptide and a sugar molecule.
-The scientists then crystallized antibody while he was linked to the virus.
-This allowed them to describe in detail the atomic level as VRC34.01 HIV attaches to and revealed that the antibody prevents the virus infects a cell by attachment to a key cell surface molecule.
+The researchers isolated a powerful bnAb in the blood sample they named VRC34.01 and found that it binds to the fusion peptide and to a sugar molecule.
+The scientists then crystallized the antibody while it was linked to the virus.
+This allowed them to characterize in detail at the atomic level how VRC34.01 attributes to HIV and revealed that the antibody prevents the virus from infecting a cell by binding to a key molecule of the cell surface.

-Scientists also relataran which is not unusual for the immune system tries to stop HIV infection in the process of a cell attacking the fusion peptide.
-When they rastream the blood 24 HIV-infected volunteers, they found that blood samples from ten people showed similar binding sites to VRC34.01.
+Scientists also report that it is not uncommon for the immune system to try to stop HIV in the process of infecting a cell by attacking the fusion peptide.
+When they screen the blood of 24 HIV-infected volunteers, they found that blood samples from ten people showed binding sites similar to VRC34.01.

-Researchers are working to create a vaccine to motivate similar antibodies to VRC34.01 antibody to adopt this type of behavior.
+Researchers are working to create a vaccine designed to motivate antibodies similar to the VRC34.01 antibody to adopt this type of behavior.